InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

 - [Considerations](#considerations)
 - [Evaluated Portfolios](#evaluated-portfolios)

+This class will be focused in planning, portfolio evaluation, github processes, ci/cd and in-class activities.

 # Activity 1

 Start setting up your Github pages.
 We are going to use github pages mostly for two intentions: Webpage hosting for your portfolio and Demo project hosting.